 Understanding your body’s energy needs plays a crucial role in achieving your weight loss goals.
 One key aspect to consider is your Basal Metabolic Rate (BMR).
 BMR represents the number of calories your body requires to carry out its basic functions while at rest.
 By determining your BMR, you can better plan your calorie intake during the cutting phase of your diet.

-See also How many calories in 3 rolled tacos with guacamole
+See also How many kilo calories to burn in a day

 The Significance of Basal Metabolic Rate